yeroldsan/to-do/README.md

 # Todo Web App

-The todo app allows users to perform CRUD operations on tasks, and is built using Node.js, Express, PostgreSQL, and TypeScript for both frontend and backend.
-The backend and database are deployed on Render.
+This To-Do app allows users to perform CRUD (Create, Read, Update, Delte) operations on tasks.
+The server was built using the Express framework and NodeJS as the runtime, and for the database PostgreSQL was the choice.
+Both, back-end and front-end are written in TypeScript.

-_Note: Marking a task as done is not fully supported yet.
-Aditionally, please be aware that both the API endpoints (server) and the database are hosted on Render, which may cause some delay in the app's performance._
+_Note: Please be aware that the server and database are hosted on Render, which may cause some delay in the app's performance._

 ## Development Setup

 ### Prerequisites
 - Node.js
+- PostgreSQL ^15 (if any other relational database is used, change the db.sql file accordingly)

 ### Local setup (Linux & Windows)